History of Trumpington Parish Church

 We are fortunate that the base of the Medieval Chancel screen has survived, despite being hacked by Oliver Cromwell’s forces.
 It could perhaps do with a little refurbishment, but the colours stand out and at least the Vicar in his stall is not now cut off.

-The surviving lower part of the screen, Trumpington Church.
-Photo: Andrew Roberts, October 2011.

-The surviving lower part of the screen, Trumpington Church.
-Photo: Andrew Roberts, October 2011.

-The left side of the surviving lower part of the screen, Trumpington Church.
-Photo: Andrew Roberts, October 2011.
+Looking beyond the surviving lower part of the screen to the Chancel, Trumpington Church.
+Photo: Andrew Roberts, 18 October 2011.

-The left side of the surviving lower part of the screen, Trumpington Church.
-Photo: Andrew Roberts, October 2011.
+Looking beyond the surviving lower part of the screen to the Chancel, Trumpington Church.
+Photo: Andrew Roberts, 18 October 2011.

 The right side of the surviving lower part of the screen, Trumpington Church.
-Photo: Andrew Roberts, October 2011.
+Photo: Andrew Roberts, 18 October 2011.

 The right side of the surviving lower part of the screen, Trumpington Church.
+Photo: Andrew Roberts, 18 October 2011.

+Panel on the right side of the surviving lower part of the screen, Trumpington Church.
+Photo: Andrew Roberts, 18 October 2011.

-Photo: Andrew Roberts, October 2011.
+Panel on the right side of the surviving lower part of the screen, Trumpington Church.
+Photo: Andrew Roberts, 18 October 2011.

 Sir Roger de Trumpington